Shalom-data/COVID-19-Data-Analysis/README.md

 ```

 ### Death Counts by Continent and Country
-To identify the continents and countries most affected by COVID-19, queries analyze total death counts:
+To identify the continents and countries most affected by COVID-19, query the total death counts:
-- North America reported the highest death toll among continents.
+- *North America* reported the highest death toll among continents.

 ```sql
 SELECT continent, MAX(CAST(total_deaths AS INT)) AS Highest_death_count